Is Interquartile Range A Measure Of Center Or Variation

 Scientific Foundations

 The IQR is closely related to the five-number summary, which includes the minimum value, Q1, median (Q2), Q3, and maximum value.
 This summary provides a comprehensive overview of the data's distribution, with the IQR highlighting the spread of the central 50%.
-The IQR is used in box plots to visually represent the distribution of data and identify potential outliers.
+That said, the IQR is used in box plots to visually represent the distribution of data and identify potential outliers.
 Values that fall below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR are often considered outliers.

 History and Evolution